sammcj/srt-go/README.md

 ## Overview

 `srt` wraps commands in a security sandbox that controls what files they can access and which network domains they can connect to.
-It's designed for safely running untrusted code, package managers, build tools, and AI agents with granular security policies.
+It's designed for adding a line of defence when running untrusted code, tools, and other commands that AI agents may run with granular security policies.

 ### Why sandbox?